NikolaiT/zardaxt/README.md

 + `TCP.window_size (16 bits)` - Initial window size.
 The idea is that different operating systems use a different initial window size in the initial TCP SYN packet.
 + `TCP.flags (9 bits)` - This header field contains 9 one-bit flags for TCP protocol controlling purposes.
 The initial SYN packet has mostly a flags value of 2 (which means that only the SYN flag is set).
 However, I have also observed flags values of 194 (2^1 + 2^6 + 2^7), which means that the SYN, ECE and CWR flags are set to one.
 If the SYN flag is set, ECE means that the client is [ECN](https://en.wikipedia.org/wiki/Explicit_Congestion_Notification) capable.
 Congestion window reduced (CWR) means that the sending host received a TCP segment with the ECE flag set and had responded in congestion control mechanism.
 + `TCP.acknowledgment_number (32 bits)` - If the ACK flag is set then the value of this field is the next sequence number that the sender of the ACK is expecting. *Should* be zero if the SYN flag is set on the very first packet.
 + `TCP.sequence_number (32 bits)` - If the SYN flag is set (1), then this is the initial sequence number.
 It is conjectured that different operating systems use different initial sequence numbers, but the initial sequence number is most likely randomly chosen.
-Therefore this field is most likely of no value.
+Therefore this field is most likely of no particular help regarding fingerprinting.
 + `TCP.urgent_pointer (16 bits)` - If the URG flag is set, then this 16-bit field is an offset from the sequence number indicating the last urgent data byte.
 It *should* be zero in initial SYN packets.
 + `TCP.options (Variable 0-320 bits)` - All TCP Options.
 The length of this field is determined by the data offset field.
-Contains a lot of information, but most importantly: The Maximum Segment Size, the Window scale value.
+Contains a lot of information, but most importantly: The Maximum Segment Size (MSS), the Window scale value.
 Because the TCP options data is variable in size, it is the most important source of entropy to distinguish operating systems.
 The order of the TCP options is also taken into account.